Ideas without precedent are generally looked upon with disfavor

 Not any longer.
 We now had a bright young teacher straight from the University of Hong Kong; and from the first lesson we were spell bound.
 Yes, she was elegant and stylish, but I really did not think those were the only reasons for our newly discovered enthusiasm.
 She was able to capture our attention and made what we thought were boring subjects riveting.
 For the first time what happened millions of years ago fascinated us.
 Glaciers became hot.

-Looking back now, I realise our understanding of Planet Earth was then in its infancy.
+Looking back now, I realised our understanding of Planet Earth was then in its infancy.
 Harry Hess of Princeton University was just formulating the Sea-Floor Spreading theory that is now generally accepted in the geological community.

 We were so inspired that the Meteorology Club membership increased dramatically.
 A guided visit to the Royal Observatory (Hong Kong) further cemented our new found interest.